-Signzy Partners With Asapp Financial Technology To Revolutionize Digital Onboarding In Canada's Banking Industry
+Signzy Partners With ASAPP Financial Technology To Revolutionize Digital Onboarding In Canada's Banking Industry

 Signzy and ASAPP share a vision to modernize and streamline digital origination and onboarding processes for credit unions and community banks across North America.
 Together, they are able to help financial institutions enhance their compliance measures, reduce fraud, and deliver superior user experiences in both Canada and the United States.

-"We are excited to work with ASAPP to bring the benefits of One Touch KYC to the forefront of digital account and lending origination,” said Ankit Ratan, CEO, Signzy.
+“We are excited to work with ASAPP to bring the benefits of One Touch KYC to the forefront of digital account and lending origination,” said Ankit Ratan, CEO, Signzy.“This partnership marks a new era of compliance, with an emphasis on speed, security, and user experience – making banking simpler and safer for institutions and their customers alike.”

 About Signzy: